midtown-ai/glossary/glossary/d.md

 # Decision Tree

- Can be used for regression and classification.
+ Decision trees are [White Box Models][White Box Model] that Can be used for regression and classification.
   * classification:  Go from the root node to the leaf of the tree where is the classification.
   * regression: use the mean square error (MSE)